-Boston Harborfest is a 36-year-old tradition celebrating Boston’s harbor and history.
+Boston Harborfest is a 39-year-old tradition celebrating Boston’s maritime and revolutionary history.

-With hundreds of activities over Independence Day weekend at Boston’s best landmarks, this family-friendly event is the country’s largest Fourth of July festival.
-Activities include the annual opening ceremony at Faneuil Hall, historical reenactments, Freedom Trail walks, boat tours, live entertainment and much more!
+With hundreds of activities over Independence Day week at Boston’s best landmarks, this family-friendly event is one of the country’s largest Fourth of July festivals.
+Activities include the annual opening ceremony at Faneuil Hall, historical reenactments, Freedom Trail walks, boat tours, live entertainment, and much more!

 If you would like to make a tax deductible donation to Boston Harborfest, please click the button below.

-Donations are processed via PayPal through First Night, Inc. — a 501(c)(3) organization.
+Donations are processed through Boston Celebrations, Inc. — a 501(c)(3) organization.

-Columbus park will host a variety of musical acts that will be free and open to the public.
-Focusing on local groups that highlight Boston’s diversity, talented artists will take the stage to join the Arts at Harborfest programming during the day on Saturday, while bands will rock the night during a Saturday evening concert.
-These acts will showcase the “Harbor and History” themes.
+Downtown Crossing will host a variety of musical acts that will be free and open to the public.
+Focusing on local groups that highlight Boston’s vibrant music scene, talented artists will take the stage to provide live programming throughout the event.

 The annual Chowderfest returns to Harborfest!
 It’s your chance to taste free samples from Boston’s best restaurants, and vote on which chowder reigns supreme.
 Rain date Friday, July 3.

 Parade of Lights & Fireworks | Thursday, July 2

 After eight years, this elegant promenade of festively-lit boats of all shapes and sizes returns to light the Inner Harbor and the dramatically-changed Seaport skyline.
 A dazzling fireworks display culminates what is sure to become the most anticipated Harborfest annual event.